bigsk1/cfx-terminal/README.md

 1. **Craft a Tweet**: Enter your tweet idea in the chat interface and let AI generate optimized content
 2. **Generate Images**: Describe the image you want and let DALL-E 3 create it
 3. **Preview & Edit**: Review how your tweet will appear and make any necessary edits
-4. **Post to Twitter**: Send your creation directly to Twitter with one click
+4. **Post to Twitter**: Send your creation directly to X with one click
+5. **Toggle on Chat**: Just chat with the model, you can also just generate images with Dalle-3
 ## License

 MIT